junxit/us-congress-bills-112/metadata.md

 - 2011-08-30 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 129.
 - 2011-10-18 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S6690-6691; text as passed Senate: CR S6690-6691)
 - 2011-10-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S6690-6691; text as passed Senate: CR S6690-6691)
+- 2011-10-19 — Message on Senate action sent to the House.
+- 2011-10-21 — Received in the House.
+- 2011-10-21 — Referred to the House Committee on Natural Resources.